Voluntary euthanasia: History

-The term euthanasia comes from the Greek words "eu"-meaning good and "thanatos"-meaning death, which combined means "well-death" or "dying well".
 Hippocrates mentions euthanasia in the Hippocratic Oath, which was written between 400 and 300 BC.
 The original Oath states: "To please no one will I prescribe a deadly drug nor give advice which may cause his death."
 Despite this, the ancient Greeks and Romans generally did not believe that life needed to be preserved at any cost and were, in consequence, tolerant of suicide in cases where no relief could be offered to the dying or, in the case of the Stoics and Epicureans, where a person no longer cared for his life.

 English Common Law from the 14th century until the middle of the last century made suicide a criminal act in England and Wales.
 Assisting others to kill themselves remains illegal in that jurisdiction.
 However, in the 16th century, Thomas More, considered a saint by Roman Catholics, described a utopian community and envisaged such a community as one that would facilitate the death of those whose lives had become burdensome as a result of "torturing and lingering pain", see Utopia (More book).